“Don’t be a fuddy-duddy with your hollandaise;

 Eight uses for hollandaise sauce:

-- with eggs Benedict* – put some spinach on half an English muffin; top with ham, or crab, or smoked salmon, or black pudding; a poached egg and the hollandaise.
-Technically using spinach (this wasn’t included in the original version) makes it eggs Florentine (excellent with the addition of smoked eel); the crab turns it into eggs Chesapeake; the salmon into eggs Hemingway; and with black pudding it becomes eggs Hebridean (due to the Stornoway connection).
+- with eggs Benedict – put some spinach on half an English muffin; top with ham, or crab, or smoked salmon, or black pudding; a poached egg and the hollandaise.
+Technically using spinach (this wasn’t included in the original version) makes it eggs Florentine (excellent with the addition of smoked eel); the crab turns it into eggs Chesapeake; the salmon into eggs Hemingway aka eggs Royale; and with black pudding it becomes eggs Hebridean (due to the Stornoway connection).

-- with asparagus, also good if you add some wasabi to your aïoli (some add as much as 2 tbsp to the amount above)
+- with asparagus, also good if you add a little wasabi to your sauce

 - with artichokes